 All data is not equal due to factors such as frequency of access, security needs, and cost considerations, therefore data storage architectures need to provide different storage tiers to address these varying requirements.
 Storage tiers differ depending on disk drive types, RAID configurations or even completely different storage sub-systems, which offer different IP profiles and cost impact.

-Data tiering allows the movement of data between different storage tiers, which allows an organisation to ensure that the appropriate data resides on the appropriate storage technology.
-In modern storage architectures this data movement is invisible to the end user application and is typically controlled and automated by storage policies.
+Data tiering allows the movement of data between different storage tiers, which allows an organization to ensure that the appropriate data resides on the appropriate storage technology.
+In modern storage architectures, this data movement is invisible to the end-user application and is typically controlled and automated by storage policies.
 Typical data tiers may include:

 - Traditional SAN/NAS Storage arrays – Medium value, medium performance, medium cost sensitivity

 - Object Storage – Less frequently accessed data with larger data sets.
 Cost is an important consideration

 - Public Cloud – Long-term archival for data that is never accessed